top1944/duckuments/docs/atoms_85_fall2017_projects/16_navigators/20-navigators-final-report.md

 The path planned to traverse an intersection is a polynomial of order three.
 The polynomial coefficients are chosen such that the path starts at the Duckiebot’s current pose (i.e. position and orientation) and ends at a desired pose.
 However, this only defines the coefficients partially.
 In particular, the orientation of the Duckiebot only determines the direction of the velocity at the initial and final position, but not its magnitude.
 The magnitude of the initial and final velocity are thus optimized to minimize the curvature of the path.
 During the optimization, it is also verified that path does not contain any loops and that it satisfies the Duckiebot’s maximum curvature, i.e. only feasible paths are planned.

-## Formal performance evaluation / Results {sec:navigation-final-formal}
+## Formal performance evaluation / Results {#navigation-final-formal}

 ### Performance evaluation

-All the experiments are taken in a duckietown with appearence in accord to [appearance specifications](http://book.duckietown.org/master/duckiebook/duckietown_specs.html#sec:duckietown-specs).
+All the experiments are taken in a duckietown with appearence in accord to [appearance specifications](#duckietown-specs).
 It is a Duckietown with 3 and 4-ways intersections and intersection April Tags well visible.
 We consider an experiment is valid, when the Duckiebot correctly stops at the red line.
 The term correctly refers to the thresholds defined in section 8 Logical Architecture.
 We let the Duckiebot navigate Duckietown for 2 runs of 30 minutes randomly choosing the exit to take.